-After more than 5 years and a number of spin-offs in between, the Borderlands series returns with its third installment.
-The loot-based shooter stays firm with its roots with some noticeable improvement from the previous game.
+After more than 5 years and a number of spin-offs in between (honestly the “Tales” one was good), the Borderlands series returns with its third installment.
+The loot-based shooter stays firm with its roots with some noticeable improvement from the previous games.
 As welcoming as this sounds, is it enough to welcome back a fanbase that might have moved on a long time ago?
-Let’s find out.
+(Raises hand) Let’s find out.

 In Borderlands 3, we find ourselves back in Pandora (which, unsurprisingly, is actually the same as it has ever been).
 The story takes place seven years after the event of the second game and this time around, you aren’t glued to the same world you’ve been 2 games ago.
 Wanting to shake things up a small notch, developer Gearbox Software changes the ground game up a bit by introducing new planets to explore.

 Sure, the same looting and grinding is back but now you get to do it on new and varied locales like Athenas and Promethea.
 Every new planet has a fresh identity on its own and is a very welcoming change of pace from the desert sandbox.